espacesociety/espacesociety.github.io/_macropedia/berryman-sensor-array.md

 ## Overview

 The **Berryman Sensor Array** was a development late in the Imperium that showed promise of true early-warning space scanning.
-Prior to the development of this sensor suite, it was considered scientifically impossible to detect inbound space craft at superluminal speeds.
+Prior to the development of this sensor suite, it was considered scientifically impossible to detect inbound spacecraft at superluminal speeds.

 ## Development